SadeqSoltani/energy-transition-analysis/README.md

-# Are Countries Replacing Fossil Fuels — or Just Adding Renewables on Top?
+# Are Countries Replacing Fossil Fuels or Just Adding Renewables on Top?

-An end-to-end analysis of the global energy transition across **50 countries (2000–2025)** — together covering roughly 92% of world electricity production.
+An end-to-end analysis of the global energy transition across **50 countries (2000–2025)** together covering roughly 92% of world electricity production.
 It was built to answer one question: when countries grow their renewables, are they actually *replacing* fossil fuels, or just stacking clean energy on top of a fossil base that never shrinks?
 And does government policy actually accelerate the shift?

 ## Key Findings

-**1. Most countries added renewables on top of fossil fuels — they didn't replace them.**
+**1. Most countries added renewables on top of fossil fuels, they didn't replace them.**
-Across all 50 countries, fossil electricity generation *grew* from **8,987 TWh in 2000 to 17,159 TWh in 2024** — a 1.9× increase.
+Across all 50 countries, fossil electricity generation *grew* from **8,987 TWh in 2000 to 17,159 TWh in 2024**,  a 1.9× increase.
 Renewables expanded alongside it, but the fossil layer never shrank.
 At a global level, the transition has so far been **additive, not substitutive**.

-**2. 11 countries went backwards.** Despite the global narrative of clean-energy progress, 11 of 50 countries had a *lower* renewable share in 2024 than in 2000 — including the Philippines, Peru, and Colombia, which each fell by 14–22 percentage points as fossil generation outpaced their (largely hydro) renewables.
+**2. 11 countries went backwards.** Despite the global narrative of clean-energy progress, 11 of 50 countries had a *lower* renewable share in 2024 than in 2000 , including the Philippines, Peru, and Colombia, which each fell by 14–22 percentage points as fossil generation outpaced their (largely hydro) renewables.

-**3. Global solar grew roughly 2,000×.** Worldwide solar electricity went from **1 TWh in 2000 to 2,035 TWh in 2024** — yet even that explosive growth wasn't enough to push fossil fuels into decline.
+**3. Global solar grew roughly 2,000×.** Worldwide solar electricity went from **1 TWh in 2000 to 2,035 TWh in 2024** , yet even that explosive growth wasn't enough to push fossil fuels into decline.

 **4. China dominates the build-out.** China alone produced **41% of the world's solar and 42% of the world's wind** in 2024 — more than the next six countries combined in each category.
 It also accounts for the largest estimated CO₂ savings: **~826 Mt**, more than the USA, India, Germany, and Brazil combined.

-**5. Wealth predicts clean energy — but geography predicts it more.** High-income countries average 39.7% renewables vs 18.7% for lower-middle income, with **half the carbon intensity** (322 vs 641 gCO₂/kWh).
-Yet the single greenest region isn't wealthy Europe — it's **South America (67.4%)**, powered by legacy hydropower in Brazil, Venezuela, and Colombia.
+**5. Wealth predicts clean energy but geography predicts it more.** High-income countries average 39.7% renewables vs 18.7% for lower-middle income, with **half the carbon intensity** (322 vs 641 gCO₂/kWh).
+Yet the single greenest region isn't wealthy Europe it's **South America (67.4%)**, powered by legacy hydropower in Brazil, Venezuela, and Colombia.
 Europe is second at 53.5%; the Middle East is lowest at 5.7%.

-**6. Policy helps — but it's not a guarantee.** Of 47 countries with a clear policy milestone, **30 (64%) accelerated** their renewable growth afterward — but **17 did not**.
+**6. Policy helps but it's not a guarantee.** Of 47 countries with a clear policy milestone, **30 (64%) accelerated** their renewable growth afterward but **17 did not**.
 Argentina nearly quintupled its growth rate after policy (1.6% → 8.0%); Belgium and Canada actually slowed.

 ## The Central Answer

-**Mostly adding, not replacing — and policy only sometimes changes that.** A handful of countries (Germany, the UK, Netherlands, Spain) genuinely transformed, taking renewables from near-zero to over 50% of their mix — Germany alone improved by 52 percentage points (6% → 59%).
+**Mostly adding, not replacing and policy only sometimes changes that.** A handful of countries (Germany, the UK, Netherlands, Spain) genuinely transformed, taking renewables from near-zero to over 50% of their mix Germany alone improved by 52 percentage points (6% → 59%).
 But globally, fossil generation still nearly doubled while renewables were layered on top, and a third of countries with renewable policies saw no acceleration at all.

 ## Tools & Pipeline

 ```
-Excel  →  BigQuery  →  SQL  →  Power BI  →  GitHub
+Excel  →  BigQuery  →  SQL  →  Power BI
 ```

-- **Excel** — data cleaning, a documented data-quality log, and a country scorecard with weighted transition scoring
+- **Excel**: data cleaning, a documented data-quality log, and a country scorecard with weighted transition scoring
-- **BigQuery** — cloud data warehouse; a 4-table star schema (2 dimension, 2 fact)
+- **BigQuery**: cloud data warehouse; a 4-table star schema (2 dimension, 2 fact)
-- **SQL** — 6 analysis files using JOINs, window functions (`RANK`, `FIRST_VALUE`, `SUM OVER`), `QUALIFY`, and chained CTEs
+- **SQL**: 6 analysis files using JOINs, window functions (`RANK`, `FIRST_VALUE`, `SUM OVER`), `QUALIFY`, and chained CTEs
-- **Power BI** — a 4-page interactive dashboard connected live to BigQuery, with DAX measures
+- **Power BI**: a 4-page interactive dashboard connected live to BigQuery, with DAX measures
-- **GitHub** — this repository

 ## Dashboard